zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_0.rst

     | ``0``  | ``0``        |  ``2``         |
     +--------+--------------+----------------+

-The command sends empty CBOR map as data.
+The command sends an empty CBOR map as data.

 Task statistics response